-- An approach to constructing goodness-offit tests in the presence of right-censored discrete data. - Approach can be described as 'functional' in nature. - Adaptive approach uses Schwarz Bayesian information criterion for determining the smoothing order. - Simulation studies for simple null case indicates that the adaptive test serves as an omnibus test. - Many other issues!
-In progress.
+- A general approach to construct GOF tests in the presence of right-censored discrete data. - Approach can be described as 'functional' in nature. - Adaptive approach utilizing Schwarz Bayesian information criterion for determining the smoothing order. - Simulation studies for simple null case indicates that the adaptive test serve as an omnibus test.